Let’s get you startedSign in or create an account to view your personalized quotes.

 A standard HO-3 home insurance policy typically includes dwelling, personal property, and liability coverage.
 The average rate displayed here reflects a policy with the following coverage limits: $500,000 dwelling; $25,000 personal property; $300,000 personal liability; $30,000 loss of use; and a $1,000 deductible for medical payments to others.

-If you can take advantage of multiple discounts, it could reduce the cost of your insurance premiums fairly significantly.
+Home security discounts are also available for installing burglar alarms, sprinklers, and smoke detectors.
+Finally, you can save money by using certain roofing materials or abiding by certain construction standards.
+Available discounts can vary, though.
+Taking advantage of multiple discounts could reduce your insurance premiums fairly significantly.
 This may result in more competitive insurance rates and more money in your pocket.

 Pros